 - Community journalism should be a conversation.
-If a reader emails, comments, tweets, writes a blog post or otherwise responds with criticism, a request for clarification or a comment commenting offering perspective on our coverage, we will do our best to respond in a timely manner.
+If a reader emails, writes a blog post or otherwise responds with criticism, a request for clarification or a comment offering perspective on our coverage, we will do our best to respond in a timely manner.

 - Once we publish content, it will not be removed.
 As stated above, we will correct factually inaccurate information.
-In extremely rare situations (we have never done this before) in which a piece of content is entirely structured incorrectly, we may replace it with a note of clarification but no content will be entirely removed.
+In extremely rare situations in which a piece of content is entirely structured incorrectly, we may replace it with a note of clarification (to date, we have never had to do this).

-- Sources do not preview Editorial Content before it is published.
-Please do not ask to preview before published, we will not honor any such requests.
-We may ask for clarification of a quotation or figure, reference or number.
-We often follow up to do our job more precisely.
-This should be contrasted with Sponsored Content, which can be previewed by sponsors and is disclosed.
+- Sources do not preview editorial content before it is published.
+We may ask for clarification of a quotation or figure, reference or number, or other wise follow up.
+That is different from our clearly-labeled Sponsored Content, which can be previewed by those who underwrite it.

 - We give credit.
-We will always link to the sources of a tip or story and expect others to do the same when writing about a topic first, recently or well reported by Technical.ly.
+We will link to sources of a tip or story, and we expect others to do the same when Technical.ly is first to report.